julnow/ml-tree-plainer/README.md

-# at_tree_plainer
+# ml_tree_plainer

 ## General information

-at_tree_plainer program is developed for conversion of complex AnalysisTree structure into plain tree (either AnalysisTree or ROOT::TTree).
+ml_tree_plainer program is developed for conversion of complex AnalysisTree structure into plain tree (either AnalysisTree or ROOT::TTree).
-Current implemenation allows conversion of PFSimple output from "cascade" branch.
-The following fields are converted into plain tree:
- - Kinematic (such as momentum, mass) and selection variables (chi2, DCA) of the cascade particle (Xi) from "Candidates" branch;
- - Variable geant_process_id from "Simulated" branch if Xi from "Candidates" has matching with "Simulated";
- - Kinematic and selection variables of the daughter particle (Lambda) used for Xi construction from "Candidates" branch;
+It is based on at_tree_plainer by Oleksii Lubynets.

 ## Pre-requirements